 Write as much or as little as you need for five minutes.
 When the timer dings, move on to step two.

-The goal is to put your thoughts in order and “outline” the scene you’re about to write.
-This will help you clarify the plot elements that will drive the scene—goal —> conflict —> stakes.
+This helps you put your thoughts in order and roughly outlines the scene you’re about to write.
+You can clarify the plot elements that will drive the scene—goal —>motivation__> conflict —> stakes.
 If you don’t have these pieces, that’s a red flag the scene is still missing the critical elements it needs.

 3. Finish this sentence: I want to write this scene because…

 Finally, take a moment to understand why this scene needs to be in the book.
-The goal is to remind yourself why this scene matters to the book and why you want to write it.
+Remind yourself why this scene matters and why you want to write it.
 If you can’t answer this, that’s a red flag that the scene might not be necessary, or it might be full of backstory or infodumps—especially if the only reason you have is because readers “need to know” something.

 Scenes you want to write are typically scenes a reader wants to read.
-That passion and excitement makes it way onto the page and does more than just explain how the story works.
+That passion and excitement makes its way onto the page and does more than just explain how the story works—it makes the reader excited to read it.

-This entire process should take you around fifteen to twenty minutes at first.
+This entire process usually takes around fifteen to twenty minutes at first.
 With practice, you’ll be able to cut that down further if you want to—though you might like the routine of taking twenty minutes to warm up.

 Is there anything you’d change about your process?
 Have you made a change that worked well for you?